spryker/spryker-docs/docs/scos/user/features/202108.0/inventory-management-feature-overview.md

 When order is made, stock is not updated automatically in the system, you have to set it manually.
 You can define stock only for concrete products.
 You can set stock by:

 * Editing product stock in the Back Office.
-See [Editing stock](/docs/scos/user/back-office-user-guides/{{page.version}}/catalog/availability/managing-products-availability.html#editing-stock) for details.
+For details, see [Editing stock](/docs/scos/user/back-office-user-guides/{{page.version}}/catalog/availability/managing-products-availability.html#editing-stock).
 * Importing the quantities of items stored in each of the warehouses.
-See [Stocks](/docs/scos/dev/data-import/{{page.version}}/data-import-categories/catalog-setup/stocks/stocks.html) for details.
+For details, see [Stocks](/docs/scos/dev/data-import/{{page.version}}/data-import-categories/catalog-setup/stocks/stocks.html).

 ## Availability management